Dexter season 4: Crew

 Third season executive producers John Goldwyn, Sara Colleton, Clyde Phillips and Charles H. Eglee all returned to their roles.
 Third season co-executive producers Scott Buck, Melissa Rosenberg and Michael C. Hall were all promoted to executive producers for the fourth season.
 Third season producer Timothy Schlattmann was promoted to supervising producer for the fourth season.
 Wendy West also joined the crew as a supervising producer and writer.
 Third season co-producer Lauren Gussis was promoted to producer.
 Robert Lloyd Lewis remained the on set producer.

 Gary Law remained a co-producer.
 Associate producer Chad Tomasoski returned and was promoted to co-producer mid-season.

 Episodes

 Critical attention

+Before airing, Michael Ausiello of Entertainment Weekly, in an interview with Sara Colleton, said that the fourth season was "bloody promising".

-The New Yorker's Emily Nussbaum called Lithgow's characterization of Arthur as "so creepy I’m still not over it" in 2011 and also said the character was "modelled on the BTK Killer".
+The New Yorker's Emily Nussbaum called Lithgow's characterization of Arthur as "so creepy I’m still not over it" in 2011 and also said the character was "modeled on the BTK Killer".

 In the 2016 book titled TV (The Book), co-written by critics Alan Sepinwall and Matt Zoller Seitz, Sepinwall included the fourth season of Dexter in the section "A Certain Regard", which consisted of shows they loved but were not able to reach their list of the 100 greatest American television series.
 Sepinwall praised the season as the entire series' best, stating that "[s]tructurally, the Trinity season was a rehash of the first, but Lithgow was mesmerizing as a kindly old man who was cruel underneath.
 And the climax... was such a perfect ending not only to that season, but to Dexter as a whole, that continuing the series felt redundant."